Forget Flip-Flops: This Is the Elegant Shoe Trend Fashion People Are Wearing With Pedal Pushers

-Last summer, around this time, a bold new pant silhouette stepped into the spotlight: pedal pushers.
-These cropped trousers, which hit the knee either in the middle or just below it, quickly edged out puddle trousers and jeans, making appearances from fashion insiders in Paris, London, and New York.
-Styled effortlessly with strappy sandals, slingbacks, and pumps, they became an unexpected yet chic alternative.
+Last summer, around this time, a bold new trouser silhouette stepped into the spotlight: pedal pushers.
+These cropped trousers, which hit the knee either in the middle or just below it, quickly edged out puddle trousers and jeans, making appearances from fashion insiders in Paris, London and New York.
+Most styled them effortlessly with strappy sandals, slingbacks, and pumps, and they became an unexpected yet chic alternative.

-This year, pedal pushers are not just back—they're everywhere.
-The once-polarizing pant has gained widespread acceptance, and with that comes a shift in how they're styled.
+This year, pedal pushers aren't just back—they're everywhere.
+The once-polarising pant has gained widespread acceptance, and with that comes a shift in how they're styled.
 One standout pairing?
 Open-toe heeled mules.

 So why does this pairing work so well?
 The answer is all in the proportions.
 Open-toe heeled mules create a clean, leg-lengthening effect—unlike strappy heels, which can visually cut off the leg.
 The minimal silhouette of the mule complements the shortened hemline of pedal pushers, resulting in a flattering, streamlined look.
 And compared to heeled flip-flops, which lean more casual, mules (especially in satin or patent leather) offer an elegant touch.